Expand description

 §Suppressed Strategy

-A probabilistic strategy that gracefully degrades under load by suppressing a portion of requests.
+A probabilistic strategy that gracefully degrades under load by suppressing an increasing fraction of requests as the key approaches and exceeds its limit.

 - Returns